-The first day of class is closer than you think, and getting your children ready for school takes more than filling their backpacks with the usual school supplies.
-Have you thought about what health requirements are needed this semester?
-Don’t be surprised by a note from the school nurse, as some schools will not enroll students without immunization records and updated physicals.
+The first day of class is closer than you think, and getting children ready for school takes more than filling backpacks with the usual school supplies.
+Have you considered what health requirements are needed this semester?
+Be prepared for enrollment with the following tips:

-A pre-school physical may help uncover some unexpected health problems.
+A pre-school physical may help uncover unexpected health problems.
 Specifically, hearing tests and vision exams can be especially important to your child’s success in school.
-The reason is simple: children who cannot hear or see clearly might not perform as well in class.
-It’s best to address these issues before class begins to ensure your child’s ability to learn.
+Children with hearing or vision differences may require additional support in a classroom environment, so it’s best to address these needs before class begins to ensure your child’s ability to learn.

 During summer, children often stay up late and enjoy sleeping in.
 Don’t wait until just before school begins to get them back into a sleep routine.
-Start implementing a school-appropriate bedtime a few days before school begins to ease your children back into the school routine.
-A good night’s rest is vital to learning and may make your life a little easier in the morning.
+Start implementing a school-appropriate bedtime a few weeks early to ease your children back into the school routine.
+A good night’s rest is vital to learning and may make everyone’s life a little easier in the morning.

-Sharing toys and interacting with other children helps your child’s social development, but sharing is not always a good idea.
+Sharing and interacting with other children helps your child’s social development, but sharing is not a good idea in all situations.
 Head lice and germs can spread easily in a classroom.
-Teach your children about the health risks of sharing clothes, hairbrushes, hats, or food and drink, and especially masks with others.
-It is also a good idea to give them a lesson on germs, how they spread, and the proper technique for hand washing.
-In addition, if your children are sick or have a fever, keep them home from school.
+Teach your child about the health risks of sharing clothes, hairbrushes, hats, or food and drink with others.
+It is also a good idea to give them a lesson on germs, how they spread, and proper hand washing technique.
+If your child is sick or has a fever, keep them home from school.
 A fever means your child’s immune system is fighting something which may be contagious.